 Enjoy!… Read More

 Gloria Gasperi was in the 2012 Class of THE WORK, and has been a fixture in the Vintage Pilates community ever since.
 She has organized workshops and conventions in Italy (where she is based), and has come back to L.A. to take part in Teaching the Work, and other events.

 We were thrilled to pick her brain about how THE WORK effected her business and Pilates practice.
 Here is a little essay from Gloria about her experience:

 I started doing Pilates in 1999.
 In 2012, I started THE WORK with Vintage Pilates.
-In the 13 years in between, I… Read More
+In the 13 years in between, I went through many teacher training programs, looking for answers.… Read More

 We are happy to share this entertaining and heartfelt Q & A we recently did with Wade Edwell.
 Wade hails from Australia, where he runs a Pilates Studio (Proper Pilates).
 We have been privileged to be part of Wade’s Pilates journey since 2016, when he came to our studio for a week of independent study.

 As you’ll read in his writing, he is witty and fun — and clearly brings passion and discipline to his practice.
 Thanks, Wade, for this interview!
 We especially like what you say about learning how to work from the inside out.